 What Does It Mean to be Sustainable?
 Regulating the Relationship between Corporations and Indigenous Peoples

-In Beate Sjåfjell and Christopher M. Bruner (eds), Cambridge Handbook of Corporate Law, Corporate Governance and Sustainability (Cambridge University Press, Forthcoming)
+In Beate Sjåfjell and Christopher M. Bruner (eds), Cambridge Handbook of Corporate Law, Corporate Governance and Sustainability (Cambridge University Press, 2019), Chapter 30.

 Date Written: May 6, 2019